voyd-lang/voyd/README.md

 fn main() -> Void = {
     var index = 0
     while index <= 15 {

-        // Print fibonacci sequence at index using UFCS.
-Also supports standard print(fib(index)) syntax. index.fib().print()
+        // Print fibonacci sequence at index using UFCS. index.fib().print()

+        // Standard call syntax is also supported.
+        // i.e print(fib(index))

         index = index + 1
     }
 }
 ```

-Language Goal:
-Make writing WASM apps a delight for individuals and teams alike.

-Features:
+**Disclaimer**
+Dream is in it's very early stages and should not be used for production applications.
+Most MVP features have not been implemented yet.
+The language does run and compile
+though.
+So feel free to play around.

+**Features:**
 - First class WebAssembly support
 - Simple interop with TypeScript / JavaScript
 - Expressive syntax